Buru Energy is committed to developing the oil and gas resources of the Canning Superbasin in a safe and environmentally responsible manner.

 Buru works with all stakeholders to ensure our projects minimise impacts on sensitive areas and protect the environment.
 We have adopted a continuous improvement process to continuously reduce the environmental impact of our operations.
 Recent initiatives to reduce our environmental footprint include:

-- More compact drilling rigs resulting in smaller well pads, less drill cuttings and reduced water use.
+- More compact drilling rigs resulting in smaller well pads with reduced vegetation clearing, fewer drill cuttings and reduced water use.

-- New generation seismic approaches adopted using raised blade clearing and wireless receivers.
-This leads to lower intensity clearing and less overall clearing, lower traffic volumes and reduced compaction and faster surveys with less community disturbance.
-The combination of these approaches leads to more effective and rapid rehabilitation.
+- New generation seismic approaches using raised blade clearing and wireless receivers.
+This leads to less overall clearing and lower intensity clearing, lower traffic volumes and faster surveys.
+The combination of these approaches leads to more effective and rapid rehabilitation and less community disturbance.

 - Undertaking groundwater monitoring in partnership with Traditional Owner rangers and making all water quality results publicly available on our website.